flowcontextually/cx-shell/README.md

 - Python 3.12+
 - `uv` (installed via `pip install uv`)

-The setup is now streamlined.
-The `cx-core-schemas` dependency is automatically handled.
+The setup is now streamlined, and all dependencies are handled automatically.

 ```bash
 # 1. Clone the repository